 A Guilty Conscious Is Not Enough for Some to Come Clean.
 Negligent Drivers Lie to the Police and in Court

-Call a Los Angeles Auto Wreck Lawyer Today
+Call a Los Angeles Distracted Driving Lawyer Today

-If you were injured by distracted driver, you may be entitled to compensation that will cover your medical bills, pain and suffering, lost wages, property damage, and more.
-To ensure that your rights are protected and you receive the financial compensation that you deserve, call Fisher & Talwar today at 213-891-0777.
+If you were injured by a distracted driver, you may be entitled to compensation that will cover your medical bills, pain and suffering, lost wages, property damage, and more.
+To ensure that your rights are protected and you receive the financial compensation that you deserve, call the distracted driving lawyers at Fisher & Talwar today at 213-891-0777.

 From CA-110 southbound take exit towards 6th St/Wilshire Blvd.
 Continue on 6th St, turn right on S Grand Ave., arrive at 801 S Grand.From CA 110 northbound take the 6th St/9th St exit toward Downtown/ Convention Center/ Figueroa St. Merge onto W 9th St and follow until turning left on S Olive St. Turn left on W 8th St, then left again on S Grand Ave.